Biden Ecoterrorist Nominee Demanded Human Population Control to Save Bears

 Tracy Stone-Manning, President Joe Biden’s controversial nominee to lead the Bureau of Land Management (BLM), wrote an article while she was in graduate school advocating for population control, the second such instance of the nominee pushing for a reduction in childbearing for the sake of the environment.

-Stone-Manning wrote an article in High Country News in 1991, while she was a graduate student at the University of Montana in Missoula, warning that humans have “annexed too much space” and that they were threatening the grizzly bear population.
+Stone-Manning wrote an article in High Country News in 1991, while she was a graduate student at the University of Montana in Missoula, warning that humans have “annexed too much space” and that they were therefore threatening the grizzly bear population.

 “The damage is evident and the demise of the griz imminent, yet we continue our war cries while breeding our weapons,” Stone-Manning wrote.
 “We can bicker and moan at each other in our battle about what is going to help the bear now, but ultimately we need to look at maps less, crunch numbers less, and begin to wage war on overpopulation.”